-A member charged in any civil action in the performance of his/her duties as required by the Employer shall not lose his/her position, pay or benefits.

-Employer will indemnify a member for a judgment or legal obligation if the judgment or legal obligation arose from member's action within the scope of member's office or employment except as provided in 29.6.

-Employer may provide a legal defense without assuming the obligation to indemnify member by notifying member in writing that it is reserving its right to deny payment of the judgment or obligation under this section.
+A Bargaining Unit Member charged in any civil action in the performance of his/her duties as required by the Employer shall not lose his/her position, pay or benefits.
+The Employer will indemnify a Bargaining Unit Member for a judgment or legal obligation if the judgment or legal obligation arose from the Bargaining Unit Member's action within the scope of the Bargaining Unit Member's office or employment except as provided in 29.6.
+The Employer may provide a legal defense without assuming the obligation to indemnify the Bargaining Unit Member by notifying the Bargaining Unit Member in writing that it is reserving its right to deny payment of the judgment or obligation under this section.